1. Thanksgiving Food Safety

 Provide a calm and quiet space for your pet to retreat.
 Whether it’s a corner in your bedroom or a quiet room in the bathroom, offer your pet a calm space.
 Give them their favorite toy as a distraction, and remember to put their food and water nearby.
 If you’re closing your pet in the area, offer a litter box or pee pad to avoid any carpet stains.

 Secure any exits and watch for escape routes.
 Distressed pets may react to overwhelming situations by running away or hiding.
 This is a common stress reaction, and it’s better to take the route of prevention rather than spending your Thanksgiving evening searching for a lost dog or cat.

-Ask your vet for anti-anxiety medication if your pet is regularly triggered and anxious by various situations.
+Ask your vet for anti-anxiety medication for dogs if your pet is regularly triggered and anxious by various situations.

 Prepare your pet for social events when they’re young.
-You can do this with some socialization training, regular social visits to parks or doggy daycares, and exposing them to people in various settings.
+You can do this with some dog ocialization training, regular social visits to parks or doggy daycares, and exposing them to people in various settings.